EngineerBetter/engineerbetter-hugo/content/blog/kill-the-devops-team.md

 >>>
 The superbly intelligent and thoughtful [Matthew Skelton](https://www.linkedin.com/in/matthewskelton/) of [Conflux Digital](https://confluxdigital.net/) has gone into a lot more detail in defining the various ways of doing NotDevOps, handily summarised in [a list of DevOps Anti-Types](https://web.devopstopologies.com/#anti-types).
 Matthew more importantly co-authored [Team Topologies](https://www.amazon.co.uk/Team-Topologies-Organizing-Business-Technology/dp/1942788819/) which will tell you how to structure teams to achieve great flow efficiency.

 EngineerBetter are often asked to help organisations figure out how to deliver value faster.
 One of the most frequent inhibitors of value delivery is poor flow efficiency - more time is spent waiting rather than working.
 Separating the development and operations activities into different silos is a common cause of these waits.
-To then name this team by abusing the very term that should fix the issue is salt into the wound!
+To then name this team by abusing the very term that should fix the issue is to add salt into the wound!

 ## So, should we actually kill them?